 Even with precautions, accidental self-poisoning was a real threat.
 Historical accounts tell of ninja dying from their own weapons when a blade nicked them during training or a leaky capsule contaminated food.
 For this reason, poisons were typically used only on missions with a high probability of success.
 The psychological impact was as important as the physical: enemies who knew a ninja might use poison would be more cautious, thus easier to manipulate.
 The slow-acting nature of some poisons allowed a ninja to escape the scene before the target collapsed, reducing the chance of capture.

 However, the effectiveness of poisoned weapons in warfare was limited.
 Armor and thick clothing reduced the likelihood of a scratch delivering enough poison.
 Moreover, many poisons lost potency when exposed to air or heat.
 Ninja manuals advise using poison only on unarmored targets—throats, faces, hands—or mixing it with quick-acting toxins for sure kills.
 Despite these challenges, the combination of stealth, precise aim, and poison made the ninja a uniquely dangerous operative.
+In 1581, a group of Iga ninja reportedly assassinated a samurai by shooting a poisoned blowgun dart through his helmet's eye slit—a testament to both skill and the practicality of toxin use.

 Modern Myths vs. Historical Reality